Requiem998811/Final-Project/README.md

 Description of each file

-project.ipynb: this file is my code and my presentation.
+project.ipynb: this file is my code

+Presentation_Yunjie: this is my presentation.

 read database.ipynb: this file is used to read tables from database.